liubingdong/EasyMultiProfiler/README.md

 ```

-### EMP_identify_assay
+#### EMP_identify_assay

-1. Consider the minnum relative abundance and min ratio specilally for microbial data.
-First, the abundance below this threshold will be converted to 0 according to the set minimum species relative abundance.
-Secondly, the core species will be required to meet the requirement that the occurrence rate of the species group in at least one group is higher than the preset threshold, and the remaining species will Then it will be judged as "rare species" and filtered.
+1. Taking into account the specifics of microbial data, we introduce two parameters: 'minnum' for the minimum relative abundance and 'min ratio' for the minimum occurrence ratio of core species within a group.
+Initially, any abundance below the specified threshold is converted to 0 based on the minimum species relative abundance.
+Subsequently, the core species are required to meet the condition that their occurrence rate within at least one group exceeds the preset threshold.
+Any remaining species are categorized as 'rare species' and filtered out.

    Note: If absolute abundance is provided as input, it will be automatically converted to relative abundance for filtering purposes during calculations.
 However, the output will remain in absolute abundance.

 ```R